-If this is done, the engine no longer waits for tracking data from the discontinued Viz IO.
-Instead, the tracking hub port is opened and the engine sends live signs to the Studio Manager and appears in all dialogs where an engine can be selected.
+When this is done, the Engine no longer waits for tracking data from the discontinued Viz IO.
+Instead, the Tracking Hub port is opened and the Engine sends live signs to the Studio Manager and appears in all dialogs where an Engine can be selected.

-If more than one network adapter is present on the engine, the user can bind the live signs and tracing data to a specific network interface.
-The flag:
+If more than one network adapter is present on the Engine, the user can bind the live signs and tracing data to a specific network interface.
+The flag trackinghub\adapter = <IPADDRESS> (for example: 10.211.1.65) must be configured to the adapter IP that should be used.
+If the flag is empty, the first adapter is used.

-'''

-trackinghub_adapter = <IPADDRESS> (for example: 10.211.1.65)

-'''

-must be configured to the adapter IP that should be used.
-If the flag is empty, the first adapter will be used.